Human Rights violations in Indian held Kashmir highlighted in Brussels

 Belgian human rights activist Andy Vermaunt gave detailed account of Human Rights violations in the Indian Occupied Kashmir.
 He stated that the facts and figures compiled on the basis of reports of international organizations such as Amnesty International and Human Rights Watch reveal that from January 1989 to May 2017, total killings had exceeded 100,000, over 141,166 civilians were arrested, more than 7,083 custodial killings took place, between 8,000 to 10,000 enforced disappearances, over 107,872 children were orphaned, about 22,836 women widowed and over 10,872 women were molested and gang-raped.

 Ramisha Khan a Master’s student of prestigious Leuven University narrated the true stories of blinding of Kashmiri youth by Indian army through the use of pellet guns in the Indian Occupied Kashmir.
-She narrated the stories of young girls includindg14 year old Insha Mushtaq, 13 years old Ifra Jan and 5 years old Zohra.
+She narrated the stories of young girls including 14 year old Insha Mushtaq, 13 years old Ifra Jan and 5 years old Zohra.

 Insha suffered wounds from pellets while standing in the kitchen of her home as she peeped through the window and the policemen, who were outside, targeted her with a swarm of pellets which pierced in to her eyes resulting in permanent and complete blindness.